Answer a few simple questions to find out if you can travel to Canada.

 Current Status: Ontario is now in Step 3 of the Roadmap to Reopen

 Toronto is currently in Step 3 of the province's three-step Roadmap to Reopen.
 This means that public health measures are being safely and gradually lifted based on province-wide vaccination rates and key public health indicators.
+As of September 22, 2021, proof of vaccination is required to access non-essential businesses.

 We've curated links to the most up-to-date information and safety guidelines to help you make more informed decisions and plans.
 As an added measure, we also recommend that you research the protocols of each place you’re visiting and book reservations or tickets ahead of time online.